Relief bill includes help for rural America

 We appreciate Missouri’s Congressional delegation working to ensure that many of rural Missouri’s priorities were included in this bill.
 Missouri Farm Bureau stands ready to assist USDA and others as they begin to implement these programs.

-Spencer Tuma, of Jefferson City, MO, is the Director of National Legislative Affairs for the Missouri Farm Bureau, the state's largest farm organization.
+Spencer Tuma, of Linn, Missouri, is Director of National Legislative Programs for Missouri Farm Bureau, the state's largest farm organization.

 Be the first to know